00xNetrunner/obsidianVault/Notes and Guides/TCM Security Course Notes/OSINT Fundamentals/Password OSINT - Part One.md

 > [!TIP]
 > Regularly update your search methods and tools, as new databases and techniques become available frequently.
 This ensures you are using the most effective strategies for password OSINT.

-By following these steps and utilizing the resources provided, you can effectively hunt for breached passwords and strengthen your security measures.
+By following these steps and utilising the resources provided, you can effectively hunt for breached passwords and strengthen your security measures.